Troubleshooting Wireless Connections¶

 On this page, click Rescan and then refresh the page after 10 seconds to see other nearby access points.
 If they are on the same or a nearby channel, there could be interference.

 In the list of associated clients, several flags are listed that explain the capabilities of the connected client.
 For example if the client has an “H” flag, this indicates High Throughput used by 802.11n.
 If a client is connected without that flag, they may be using an older lower standard.
-A full list of wireless flags may be found on the wiki, including access point capability descriptions.
+A full list of wireless flags is contained in Wireless Status, including access point capability descriptions.

 Try with multiple clients or wireless cards¶